 However, this still means that providers can't offer a specific amount, in pounds and pence, of what they're expected to charge you from the next price increase.

-Ideally, providers would no longer attach their price increases to the rate of inflation, because as we have seen in recent times, it's very hard to predict how high it will be in a whole year.
-So the hope is for price increases to be uncoupled from these rates in the future.
+Ideally, providers would no longer attach their price increases to the inflation rate because, as we have seen in recent years, it's tough to predict how high it will be in a year.
+So, the hope is for price increases to be uncoupled from these rates in the future.